 - A certified program will need to renew its certification no later than July 15 of each year.

-- Before applying for renewal certification, a certified program must submit an aggregate-level data report to OHA.
+- Before applying for renewal certification, a certified program must submit all school data reports and aggregate program data to OHA.

 Before Applying for Certification